soulwax/CatCraft/README.md

 # CatCraft

-## (Minecraft Version 1.19.4)
+## (Minecraft Version 1.20.1)

-### A bukkit plugin for Minecraft with various functionalities for personal use.
+### A bukkit plugin for Minecraft with various functionalities for personal use

-## HUGE RECOMMENDATION:
+## HUGE RECOMMENDATION

 ## DELETE THE /plugins/CatCraft FOLDER BEFORE UPDATING TO THIS VERSION!
-I USE YAML LOG FILES NOW AND THE OLD LOG FILES ARE NOT COMPATIBLE WITH THE NEW VERSION!
+I USE YAML LOG FILES NOW AND THE OLD LOG FILES ARE NOT COMPATIBLE WITH THE NEW VERSION

-#### But, to equivocate, it won't break anything either.
+### But, to equivocate, it won't break anything either.
 It's just gonna be a mess.
 Plus, the emoji replacement relies on the config.yml to be set to true at the respective line.
-No updated config file may disable the feature now.
+No updated config file may disable the feature now

 Feature List:

 - Non-invasive player logger via login timestamp
 - Relaying opened chests (Can be turned off - see config.yml)
 - Relaying entities dealing damage to other entities to the server shell (Can be turned off - see config.yml)